vapoursynth/vapoursynth/doc/functions/lut.rst

 .. function:: Lut(clip clip[, int[] planes, int[] lut, func function])
    :module: std

-   Applies a lut to the given clip.
-The lut can be specified as either an array of 2^bits_per_sample value or given as a *function* having an argument named *x* to be evaluated.
+   Applies a look-up table to the given clip.
+The lut can be specified as either an array of 2^bits_per_sample values or given as a *function* having an argument named *x* to be evaluated.
 Either *lut* or *function* must be used.
 The lut will be applied to the planes listed in *planes* and the other planes will simply be passed through unchanged.
 By default all *planes* are processed.